 - To configure the start order for the children of a nested virtual service, you need to edit the start order of that virtual service directly.

 To edit the start order for a virtual service:

 - Select the virtual service, and in the Actions menu, select Virtual Service > Edit Start Order.

-- In the Edit Start Order dialog, use the up and down arrows to move VMs from one group to another.
+- In the Edit Start Order dialog, use the arrows to move VMs from one group to another.

 - All children in a group are started before proceeding to the next group.

-- There is no order of precedence within a group, so to control the order, you need to move VMs into separate groups.
+- There is no order of precedence within a group, so to control the order, you must move VMs into separate groups.